NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 `Input`specifies the parameters related to the data input.
 An `Input` instance should be added to the Model instance first so that the following `SparseEmbedding` and `DenseLayer` instances can access the inputs with their specified names.
 Please refer to [Input Detail](./hugectr_layer_book.md#input-layer) if you want to get detailed information about Input.

 **Arguments**
 * `label_dim`: Integer, the label dimension.
 1 implies it is a binary label.
 For example, if an item is clicked or not.
+Optionally a list of Integers for multi-label data.
 There is NO default value and it should be specified by users.

 * `label_name`: String, the name of the label tensor to be referenced by following layers.
+Optionally a list of Strings for multi-label data.
+If multiple labels given, the number must match label_dim.
 There is NO default value and it should be specified by users.

 * `dense_dim`: Integer, the number of dense (or continuous) features.
 If there is no dense feature, set it to 0.
 There is NO default value and it should be specified by users.